engtuncay/engtuncay.github.io/csharp-dotnet/wpf/wpf-notes-1-4-intro.md

 ## What is XAML?

-XAML, which stands for eXtensible Application Markup Language, is Microsoft's variant of XML for describing a GUI.
+XAML, which stands for `eXtensible Application Markup Language`, is Microsoft's variant of XML for describing a GUI.
 In previous GUI frameworks, like WinForms, a GUI was created in the same language that you would use for interacting with the GUI, e.g. C# or VB.NET and usually maintained by the designer (e.g.  Visual Studio), but with XAML, Microsoft is going another way.
 Much like with HTML, you are able to easily write and edit your GUI.

 This is not really a XAML tutorial, but I will briefly tell you about how you use it, because it's such an essential part of WPF.
 Whether you're creating a Window or a Page, it will consist of a XAML document and a CodeBehind file, which together creates the Window/Page.
 The XAML file describes the interface with all its elements, while the CodeBehind handles all the events and has access to manipulate with the XAML controls.